-To save the data in the currently open file, tap the Main Menu, select Job then select Save.
-Or, you could tap the icon to save the data at any time.
-The data file extension will be \.pmp.
+To save the feature map job data in the currently open file, tap the Main Menu, select Job then select Save.
+The file extension will be .pmp.

-To save the data under a different file name, tap the Main Menu, select Job then select Save As.
+To save the job data under a different file name, tap the Main Menu, select Job then select Save As.
 Enter the new file name.